-Wisconsin-based ShopKo to close remaining stores in June
+Wisconsin-based Shopko to close remaining stores in June

 Wisconsin-based retail chain Shopko Stores plans to close its remaining 120 department stores by mid-June.

-ShopKo said Monday the company was unable to find a buyer for its business.
+Shopko said Monday the company was unable to find a buyer for its business.
 The company plans to begin winding down its retail operations this week.

 Continue Reading Below